Accessible Widget

 Calgary, Alberta.

-Speak Out 14 "Disability on the Move" was another great success.
+Speak Out 1" "Disability on the Mo"e" was another great success.
 We celebrated as citizens on the move!
-We are celebrating our ability to move around in our City with mobile performances, walks, talks and in films!
+We are celebrating our ability to move around in our City with mobile performances, walks, ta, and links in films!

 Our three performance groups surprised Calgary with a glimpse of disability culture on the move!

-Performances by "Inside Out Theatre" on West Leg LRT and "Momo Dance Theatre" on the Eastbound LRT, and a walking tour of downtown LRT with artist Sharon Stevens.
-We learn about spaces that are cherished by the disability community.
+Performances b" "Inside Out Theat"e" on the West Leg LRT," "Momo Dance Theat"e" on the Eastbound LRT, and a walking tour of downtown LRT with artist Sharon Stevens.
+We learn about spare cherished by the disability community.

-Then we had some fun at the drumming circle finished off our outside tour at the John Dutton Theatre in our downtown Memorial Park library.
-We had several community groups have tables in the lobby on display.
-We then began the celebration with some song and greetings from the library.
+Then, we had some fun at the drumming circle and finished off our outside tour at the John Dutton Theatre in our downtown Memorial Park library.
+Several community groups had tables in the lobby on display.
+We then began the celebration with some songs and greetings from the library.

 We were also joined by: